-Table top style exercises are currently being arranged with some of those services who have submitted their finalised Business Continuity plans for February 2023.
+Table top style exercises were carried out with some services who had submitted their finalised Business Continuity plans in February 2023.

-Development of a HSCM Persons at Risk Database continues and all partners are now involved looking to improve the quality of the data held.
+Development of a HSCM Persons at Risk Database continues and all partners are now involved, looking to improve the quality of the data held.
+HSCM is also working with Aberdeen City, Aberdeenshire and NHS Grampian at a system wide approach.